The only animal science degree in New Zealand

 Combine your love of animals and science with the only animal science degree available in New Zealand.

-The Bachelor of Animal Science (BAnSci) is a new degree in 2020.
-It is the only degree in New Zealand that focuses entirely on animal science and is ideal if you are interested in a career that combines your love of science and animals.
+The Bachelor of Animal Science (BAnSci) is the only degree in New Zealand that focuses entirely on animal science.
+It is ideal if you are interested in a career that combines your love of science and animals.

-Massey University’s animal, agricultural and veterinary science professionals are among the best in the world and they will teach you about the latest developments in animal science.
-You will obtain expertise in genetics and breeding, nutrition and growth, and animal welfare.
+Massey University’s animal, agricultural and veterinary science professionals are among the best in the world.
+They will teach you about the latest developments in animal science.
+You’lll obtain expertise in genetics and breeding, nutrition and growth, and animal welfare.
 This degree also offers a speciality in equine.

 Our proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture.
-We are also recognised in the QS rankings as a world leader in veterinary education.
 Massey University is home to the only animal science team in New Zealand and one of the largest in Australasia.